micoxion/AttoviaWiki/content/L'vad/Attovia/Attovian Society/Slang.md

 > [!example]+ Examples
 > "That performance was brilliant, I'll cry it."
 >
-> "You idiot, cry that for years now!"
+> "You idiot, I'll cry that for years now!"

 # Gnomish
 ### Omu